United States military divers: United States Coast Guard

-As of July 2008 Qualified Coast Guard Officers and enlisted Petty Officers are permitted to volunteer for Navy SEAL training.
-21 May 2010 two Coast Guard officers graduated BUD/S class 277 and moved on to further Naval Special Warfare Training; ultimately to join active Navy SEAL teams.
+As of July 2008, qualified Coast Guard officers and enlisted petty officers are permitted to volunteer for Navy SEAL training.
+On 21 May 2010, two Coast Guard officers graduated BUD/S class 277 and moved on to further Naval Special Warfare Training; ultimately to join active Navy SEAL teams.
 RADM Gary Bonelli, Deputy Commander of the Naval Special Warfare Command stated to the USCG Web journal the following:

 "Naval Special Warfare is proud to team with the nation's first U.S. Coast Guard officers qualified as U.S. Navy SEALs...During the past fourteen months, they have proven their mettle and have truly earned the right to be called our teammates.
 Cooperation among all services is a critical component of the National Maritime Strategy.
 Today's graduation is just one more example of the many integral ties that bind our maritime services.
 Congratulations to SQT Class 277!"